 PROFILE: Established in 1986, the Grove Foundation is the philanthropic vehicle of Andrew Grove, who was born to a Hungarian Jewish family in 1936.
 By the time he was eight, he and his mother were forced to take false identities and hide with friends.
 His father, who had been forced into a labor camp, was reunited with the family after the war, but fled to Austria and then the United States during the Hungarian Revolution in 1956.
 Americanizing his name, he attended the City College of New York, then the University of California, Berkeley, after which he worked at Fairchild Semiconductor before leaving to start Intel with Robert Noyce and Gordon Moore.
 Andrew Grove, his wife Eva, and family move their philanthropy through the Grove Foundation, which supports education, human services, health, and immigration and refugees.

 The foundation does not have a website to guide grantseekers.
 Grove has given millions to the Michael J. Fox Foundation and to his alma mater, CUNY.
 The couple through their foundation has also given large sums to Eva's alma mater, Hunter College.
 A large interest of the foundation in the Bay Area is education, and colleges, universities and K-12 schools have received support.
 Grove has funded UCSF Foundation, UC Hastings College of Law, Stanford University Board of Trustees, and Cabrillo College Foundation.
 Cabrillo College is a community college located in Aptos, California and Grove has an interest in supporting vocational education.
-Grove has funded scholarships for students at community colleges and in other vocational programs, with scholarships ranging from $500 to $5,000 per year.
+Grove has given funds to Los Altos High School, Palo Alto Partners in Education, Ravenswood Education Foundation, San Mateo Community College District, and Sequoia Adult School Scholars.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)